Notification

 Spread trading is a way to hedge positions.
 If done properly, it could be profitable.

-What are the types of spread trading strategies?
+What are the Types of Spread Trading Strategies?

-There are many kinds of spread trading strategies and we describe a few options-based spreads here:
+There are many kinds of spread trading strategies, and we describe a few options-based spreads here:

 Calendar Spreads

-In calendar spread, a trader buys either a call or a put option, one with an expiry date in the near term and one with an expiry date far in the future.
+In a calendar spread, a trader buys either a call or a put option, one with an expiry date in the near term and one with an expiry date far in the future.

 Vertical Spreads